Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Convergence of stochastic integrals

-\begin{remark}[Weak or strong M1 topology] For $d\geq 2$, Whitt's monograph \cite{whitt} defines a `weak' and `strong' M1 topology on $\D_{\mathbb{R}^{d}}[0,T]$.
-The `strong' topology is induced by the metric $\dM$ from Definition \ref{def:M1_metric} and is the one we work with throughout.
-The `weak' M1 topology is simply the product topology on $\D_{\mathbb{R}^{d}}[0,T] \cong (\D_{\mathbb{R}}[0,T])^{ d} $ when each $\D_{\mathbb{R}}[0,T]$ is endowed with the M1 topology.
-Of course, we can consider $\D_{\mathbb{R}^{d}}[0,\infty)$ in the same way.
-Since many limit theorems exploit the coarser nature of the `weak' M1 topology, we wish to stress that Theorem \ref{thm:3.19} continues to hold if one replaces all instances of the `strong' M1 topology with the `weak' M1 topology.
-The same applies to all our results.
-The proofs remain identical, except for the arguments to control \eqref{eq:T2} in the proofs of Theorems 3.5 and Theorem 4.6 (see Section \ref{sect:stoch_int_conv_proof}).
-There, one can now simply rely on multiple applications of Theorem \ref{thm:ContinuityOfSimpleIntegralsInM1Topology} in dimension one, since the topology is now the $d$-fold product topology. \end{remark}
+\begin{remark}[Weak and strong $M_1$ topology] Whitt's monograph \cite{whitt} defines a `strong' and `weak' $M_1$ topology for $d\geq 2$.
+The standard (or `strong') metric $\dM$ from Definition \ref{def:$M_1$_metric} induces the `strong' topology.
+The `weak' version is simply the product topology on $\D_{\mathbb{R}^{d}}[0,\infty) \cong (\D_{\mathbb{R}}[0,\infty))^{ d} $ when each $\D_{\mathbb{R}}[0,\infty)$ is endowed with the $M_1$ topology.
+All our results also hold if $\dM$ is taken to be a metric inducing the `weak' $M_1$ topology.
+The proofs remain identical, except for the arguments to control \eqref{eq:T2} in the proof of Theorem \ref{thm:3.19} and its later variant, Theorem \ref{prop:4.36} (see Section \ref{sect:proof_main_weak_cont}).
+With the $d$-fold product topology, one instead relies on multiple applications of Proposition \ref{thm:ContinuityOfSimpleIntegralsInM_1Topology} in dimension one and otherwise proceeds analogously. \end{remark}